Close

 Similar projects worth following

-See the Project Log pages for the latest news, especially the comparison of the DIY LM against a commercial LM!
+See the Project Log (https://hackaday.io/project/195042-pitrac-the-diy-golf-launch-monitor#menu-logs) for the latest news, especially a comparison against a commercial LM!

 Overview

-My personal goal has been to use this project as a learning platform.
-So far, I’ve been able to explore all sorts of software and hardware that I hadn’t worked with previously.
-I’ve been getting to learn all sorts of new technology, techniques, libraries, and platforms.
-This has also forced me to spin up on my linear algebra again.
+One of the goals has been to use this project as a learning platform.
+So far, we’ve been able to explore all sorts of software and hardware that we hadn’t worked with previously, including new technology, techniques, libraries, and platforms.
+This has also forced us to spin up on our linear algebra again.

 Technologies